Integrity

 To validate a certificate, you would hash all the certificate data except for the signature.
 Then you would decrypt the signature using the public key of the issuer.
 If the two values match, then you know that the certificate data has not been modified since it has been signed.
 The challenge is how to get the public key of the issuer.
 Public keys are stored in certificates, so the issuer would have a certificate containing its public key.
 This certificate can be signed by yet another issuer.
 This process is called certificate chaining.
 For example, Alice can have a certificate issued by the Rutgers CS Department.
 The Rutgers CS Department’s certificate may be issued by Rutgers University.
 Rutgers University’s certificate could be issued by the State of New Jersey Certification Authority, and so on.
 At the very top level, we will have a certificate that is not signed by any higher-level certification authority.
 A certification authority that is not underneath any other CA is called a root CA. In practice, this type of chaining is rarely used.
 More commonly, there are hundreds of autonomous certification authorities acting as root CAs that issue certificates to companies, users, and services.
 The certificates for many of the trusted root CAs are preloaded into operating systems or, in some cases, browsers.
 See here for Microsoft’s trusted root certificate participants and here for Apple’s trusted root certificates.

 Every certificate has an expiration time (often a year or more in the future).
 This provides some assurance that even if there is a concerted attack to find a corresponding private key to the public key in the certificate, such a key will not be found until long after the certificate expires.
 It is also a commitment from the CA that they will be responsible for tracking the validity of the certificate for that interval of time.
-There might be cases where a private key might be leaked or the owner may no longer be trustworthy (for example, an employee leaves a company).
-In this case, a certificate can be revoked.
-Each CA publishes a certificate revocation list, or CRL, containing lists of certificates that they have previously issued that should no longer be considered valid.
-To prevent spoofing the CRL, the list is, of course, signed by the CA. Each certificate contains information on where to obtain revocation information.

 The challenge with CRLs is timing: not everyone may check the certificate revocation list in a timely manner and some systems may accept a certificate not knowing that it was revoked.
 Some systems, particularly embedded systems, may not even be configured to handle CRLs.